-- For Legal Entity Clients, one Risk Profile Questionnaire is completed by the 'Main Decision Maker' on behalf of the Client (i.e the person which the board of directors of the Legal Entity Client appoints as the person who is able to represent them, by granting to such person a power of attorney (where required by the Bank). - For Joint Individual Client, each co-owner completes its own Risk Profile Questionnaire, but the Bank implements that one that gives the highest protection for all joint holders. - For cases with Authorised Representatives/Attorneys (properly nominated by the Client): Where the Applicant/Client is a natural person represented by another natural person or a legal person having requested treatment as a Professional Client, the financial situation and the investment objectives shall be those of the legal person or in relation to the natural person, the underlying Applicant/Client rather than the authorised representative.
+- For Legal Entity Clients, one Risk Profile Questionnaire is completed by the 'Main Decision Maker' on behalf of the Client (i.e the person which the board of directors of the Legal Entity Client appoints as the person who is able to represent them, by granting to such person a power of attorney/authorisation (as required by the Bank). - For Joint Individual Clients, one Risk Profile Questionnaire is completed by the 'Main Decision Maker', on behalf of all the co-holders. . - For cases with Authorised Representatives/Attorneys (properly nominated by the Client): Where the Applicant/Client is: - o a natural person represented by another natural person or - o a legal person having requested treatment as a Professional Client, the financial situation and the investment objectives (and sustainability preferences, where applicable) shall be those of the underlying Applicant/Client rather than the authorised representative.
 The knowledge and experience shall be that of the authorised representative of the natural person or the person authorised by a legal person to carry out transactions on behalf of the underlying Applicant/Client.

-Therefore, when the Bank is requested to provide Services, which include Investment Advice and/or Portfolio Management, this Section B of the questionnaire is used by the Bank for the purposes of 'Suitability Assessment', together with the corresponding Section A (that has been completed by the Applicant/Client, the 'Main Decision Maker' of a Legal entity or by the 'authorised representative, as applicable based on the above clarifications and as per the MiFID Information Package).
+Therefore, when the Bank is requested to provide Services, which include Investment Advice and/or Portfolio Management, the Investor Profile Questionnaire (and where applicable its supplemental 'Sustainability Preferences Questionnaire') together with the relevant Client MiFID Questionnaire(s) are used by the Bank for the purposes of 'Suitability Assessment', as (as applicable based on the above clarifications and as per information included this MiFID Information Package and in the Bank's General Terms for Investment Services).